Jorgemucisalumfilho/cli/docs/source.md

 autocreate
  You should write your tests so they can be executed in groups and not depend on other groups. yes
-To do this you need to:
+To do this you need to:yes
-yes
  Add a group to tag to a test, they are formatted as group followed by a number: so it becomes group1, group220, group4.
 Any number will do.
 You don't have to do it in a specific order. autocreate mineração criptomoeda:configuration mineração'Should generate test file group1:function (browser:NightwatchBrowser) {